nycdatasci/online_bootcamp_project/Project4-Capstone/EvanFrisch/so-predict/SETUP.md

 are found in the [AWS Command Line Interface documentation](http://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html).

 Use virtualenv to create an isolated environment for the development of the web application.
 It can be installed using: pip install virtualenv

-After activating the virtual environment, install [Zappa](https://github.com/Miserlou/Zappa), a library that facilitates building Python applications for AWS Lambda. pip install zappa
+After activating the virtual environment, install [Zappa](https://github.com/Miserlou/Zappa), a library that facilitates building Python applications for AWS Lambda: pip install zappa

 Also install Flask, Flask Bootstrap, and Flask Nav using pip.